pudly/schmopera-hugo/content/articles/a-weekend-pick-reminiscent-of-the-good-old-days-grindr-and-other-concerns.md

 _Grindr_ tells the story of Riley, his horny best friend Brandon, and their chaotic adventures in online dating, open relationships, and queerness in technology.

 The premiere viewing of _Grindr (and other concerns)_ will feature _Act 1: An Annotated Sing Through_, where you can catch "unforgettably naughty scenes and arias" from the opera's first act, along with some delightful commentary on topics like opera development and queer hook-up culture.
 It's a combination of live and pre-recorded material.

+As a bonus, the project is also a fundraiser for the [Marsha P. Johnson Institute](https://marshap.org/), which runs arts fellowship programs and community organizing for black transgender folx.

 Viewers are asked to [sign up ahead of time](https://tinyurl.com/ybnvys2w), and they'll be sent a link to the performance.